nh-server/switch-guide/docs/extras/transfer_sd.md

 13. Restore the backup by tapping on both `SD emuMMC BOOT0 & BOOT1` and `SD emuMMC RAW GPP` (Note: `SD emuMMC RAW GPP may take a while).
     - It is very important that for both of these the `SD emuMMC Raw Partition` option is enabled, otherwise you will be altering your sysMMC which is not what you want.
-14. Your emuMMC is now restored on the new microSD card and you should be able to launch it from `Launch` -> `Atmosphere FSS0 emuMMC` in hekate.
+14. Your emuMMC is now restored on the new microSD card and you should be able to launch it from `Launch` -> `Atmosphere FSS0 emuMMC` in Hekate.